Iran women's national football team: 2010s

 Iran were briefly banned by FIFA from international competition in 2011 for wearing hijabs.
 This caused Iran to forfeit its bid to qualify for the 2012 Summer Olympics.
 The ban was lifted in 2012.

-In 2015 there were reports that eight players on the team were males awaiting sex change operations.
+In 2015 an official claimed that eight players on the team were males awaiting sex change operations.
+The claims arose from random gender checks introduced in 2014 after it had been revealed that four of the players were either men who had not completed sex change operations, or were women suffering from sexual development disorders.
+The FIFA-appointed doctor in Iran denied the claim, saying that all of the women had been checked.